influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withTasksMixin(tasks)
 ```

-Tasks are a list of DAG tasks
+"Tasks are a list of DAG tasks"

 **Note:** This function appends passed data to existing values

 ## obj spec.templateDefaults.data

-Data is a data template
+"Data is a data template"

 ### fn spec.templateDefaults.data.withTransformation